GitTools/GitVersion/docs/input/docs/learn/how-it-works.md

 **+** This version is out of context with the rest of the example.
 It is here simply to show what happens if the check is true.

-### Base Version Strategies
+### Version Strategies

 Currently we have the following strategies:

-* `HighestTagBaseVersionStrategy` - Finds the highest reachable tag from the current branch
+* `TaggedCommit` - Extracts version information from all tags on the branch which are valid, and not newer than the current commit.
-* `VersionInBranchBaseVersionStrategy` - Extracts version information from the branch name (e.g., `release/3.0.0` will find `3.0.0`)
+* `VersionInBranchName` - Extracts version information from the branch name (e.g., `release/3.0.0` will find `3.0.0`)
-* `ConfigNextVersionBaseVersionStrategy` - Returns the version from the GitVersion.yaml file
+* `ConfiguredNextVersion` - Returns the version from the GitVersion.yaml file
-* `MergeMessageBaseVersionStrategy` - Finds version numbers from merge messages (e.g., `Merge 'release/3.0.0' into 'main'` will return `3.0.0`)
+* `MergeMessage` - Finds version numbers from merge messages (e.g., `Merge 'release/3.0.0' into 'main'` will return `3.0.0`)
-* `FallbackBaseVersionStrategy` - Always returns 0.0.0 and will be used for calculating the next version which is dependent on the increment strategy of the effected branch (e.g. on main the next version is 0.0.1 or on develop it is 0.1.0)
+* `Fallback` - Always returns 0.0.0 and will be used for calculating the next version which is dependent on the increment strategy of the effected branch (e.g. on main the next version is 0.0.1 or on develop it is 0.1.0)
+* `TrackReleaseBranches` - TODO: Document this
+* `Mainline` - TODO: Document this

 Each strategy needs to return an instance of `BaseVersion` which has the following properties:

 * `Source` - Description of the source (e.g., `Merge message 'Merge 'release/3.0.0' into 'main'`)
-* `ShouldIncrement` - Some strategies should have the version incremented, others do not (e.g., `ConfigNextVersionBaseVersionStrategy` returns false, `HighestTagBaseVersionStrategy` returns true)
+* `ShouldIncrement` - Some strategies should have the version incremented, others do not (e.g., `ConfiguredNextVersion` returns false, `TaggedCommit` returns true)
 * `SemanticVersion` - SemVer of the base version strategy
 * `BaseVersionSource` - SHA hash of the source.
 Commits will be counted from this hash.
-Can be null (e.g., `ConfigNextVersionBaseVersionStrategy` returns null).
+Can be null (e.g., `ConfiguredNextVersion` returns null).
 * `BranchNameOverride` - When `useBranchName` or `{BranchName}` is used in the tag configuration, this allows the branch name to be changed by a base version.
-    `VersionInBranchBaseVersionStrategy` uses this to strip out anything before the first `-` or `/.` so `foo` ends up being evaluated as `foo`.
+    `VersionInBranchName` uses this to strip out anything before the first `-` or `/.` so `foo` ends up being evaluated as `foo`.
 If in doubt, just use null.